galexandrade/dep-version-analyzer/README.md

 ### Testing the command

-To test the NPX command, you have to install the local project locally by eecuting `npm i -g`.
-Then you can execute the following command and it will be from you local project:
+To test the NPX command, you must install the local project locally by executing `npm i -g`.
+Then you can execute the following command and it will be from your local project:

 ```
 npx dep-version-analyzer